 Background: Brain is a delicate organ, separated from general circulation and is characterized by the presence of relatively impermeable Blood Brain Barrier (BBB).
 The BBB maintains homeostasis in the brain thus restricting the entrance of foreign bodies and several molecules from reaching the brain.
 As a result several promising molecules do not reach the target site and fail to produce in vivo response.
 Nevertheless, lipid nanoparticles are taken up readily by the brain because of their lipophilic nature.
 The bioacceptable and biodegradable nature of lipid nanoparticles makes them less toxic and suited for brain targeting.

-Blood brain barrier, CNS delivery, NLCs, PLNs, solid lipid nanoparticles.
+Blood brain barrier, CNS delivery, NLCs, PLNs, solid lipid nanoparticles, targeting strategies.

-Department of Pharmaceutics, Kashi Institute of Pharmacy, Varanasi, UP, Department of Pharmaceutics, Ashoka institute of Tech & Management, Varanasi, UP, Department of Pharmaceutics, Pharmacy College Saifai, Uttar Pradesh University of Medical Sciences, Saifai, Etawah, Uttar Pradesh 206130
+Department of Pharmaceutics, Kashi Institute of Pharmacy, Varanasi, UP, Department of Pharmaceutics, Ashoka institute of Tech & Management, Varanasi, UP, Department of Pharmaceutics, Pharmacy College Saifai, Uttar Pradesh University of Medical Sciences, Saifai, Etawah, UP 206130